kelvinhall05/Southpaw75/README.md

 ### Disclaimer: You must follow this guide in the order it is written.
 Assembling stuff in the wrong order (specifically your Pro Micro or Elite C and its headers) will likely result in you having to desolder components and significantly increase the amount of time it takes to assemble.
 I am not responsible for boards damaged during assembly.

+### Please also note that the pictures in this guide were mostly taken after I had already assembled a prototype, and I did not have enough diodes or any switches to fully assemble another board.
+Please only use the pictures in this guide as a reference for the step they follow and not as the guide itself.

 # Assembly:
 ### 1. Bend the legs of all your diodes so they look like this:
 ![Image of diode legs](Pictures/IMG_20200803_122756.jpg)